Goan Welfare Society

 Please Download the attached PDF by clicking the link below to donate

-The Goan Welfare Society (GWS) was founded in March 1983, by three caring Goans, to provide limited assistance to Goans living in the UK.
+The Goan Welfare Society (GWS) was founded by three caring members of the Goan Community in March 1983, to provide limited assistance to Goans living in the UK.
 In time, two of the Trustees passed away and the responsibility for the Charity was handed over to the Goan Association (UK) in October 2004.
 It was re-constituted with Trustees appointed by the Board of Directors.
-However, as required by the Charity Commission, the Charity operates as an autonomous body with its own membership and raising its own funds.
-The present Trustees are: Paul De Mendonça, Norma Menezes-Rahim, Alfred Rebello, Bosco Saldanha and Flavio Gracias (Chair)
+However, as required by the Charity Commission, the Charity operates as an autonomous body with its own membership, raising its own funds and holding it own Annual General Meeting.
+The present Trustees are: Paul De Mendonça, Norma Menezes-Rahim, Alfred Rebello, Bosco Saldanha and Flavio Gracias (Chair).

 iii.
-Keeping in touch with one person who is in a home in Hounslow after having recovered from TB in the brain.
+Continuing to keep in touch with a member of the Community, with no family in the UK, and who is in a home in Hounslow after having recovered from TB in the brain.

-In many of our cases, we work closely with the Pilar Fathers and the Goan Community Association (Ealing).
+In many of our cases, we work closely with the Pilar Fathers, a Missionary Society, based at St Peter’s & St Paul’s Church in Mitcham.

 2. Planned Giving